-Applications (software process modelling and simulation, reactive systems design such as complex graphical user interfaces, population dynamics analysis, traffic analysis, supermarket queueing, etc.) are used to illustrate the different modelling formalisms and serve as case studies for the tools built in the assignments.
+Applications (software process modelling and simulation, reactive systems design such as complex graphical user interfaces, population dynamics analysis, traffic analysis, supermarket queueing, etc.) are used to illustrate the different modelling formalisms.

 Rationale and Content

 In the course, a bird's eye view of the state-of-the-art in modelling and simulation is presented.
 Hereby, the close relationship between modelling and simulation on the one hand and the analysis and design of complex (software and hardware) systems is highlighted.
 A formal specification of modelling and simulation formalisms and processes reveals the need for a host of computer science techniques such as graph algorithms, compilers, computer algebra, software engineering, and graphical user interfaces.
 By means of these techniques, modelling and simulation tools are developed.